Quart-Addons/quart-babel/README.md

 [babel][] module as well as [pytz][] both of which are installed automatically for you if you install this library.

-The original code for this extension was taken from Flask-Babel and Flask-BabelPlus.
-Flask-Babel can be found [here][flask-babel] and Flask-BabelPlus can be found [here][flask-babelplus]
+The original code for this extension was taken from Flask-Babel and can be found [here][flask-babel]

 # Installation